 In a lumbar fusion procedure, transplanted bone grows together with existing bone in the lumbar (lower back) region of the spinal column.
 It forms one solid bone to stabilize and restore strength to that section of the spine.

-Our skilled Los Angeles neurosurgeons at Hunt Spine perform lumbar fusion with the most advanced method with smaller incisions, a minimally invasive technique for a safer, quicker, procedure with reduced post-operative pain and less downtime.
+Our skilled neurosurgeons at Hunt Spine in Los Angeles perform lumbar fusion with the most advanced method with smaller incisions, a minimally invasive technique for a safer, quicker, procedure with reduced post-operative pain and less downtime.

 When Is Lumbar Fusion Needed?